tldr-pages/tldr/pages/common/tig.md

 `tig {{branch}}`

-- Show the history of specific files/directories:
+- Show the history of specific files or directories:

 `tig {{path1}} {{path2}} ...`